 Ice cream lovers, there is a new MVP in town: ice cream made with oat milk!

-Recently, I’ve been rotating between So Delicious, Oatly, and Trader Joe’s, which all produce oat milk ice creams.
+This creamy oat milk ice cream recipe was inspired by So Delicious, Oatly, and Trader Joe’s, which all produce oat milk ice creams.
 The only downside of them is how expensive they are and how easy it is to polish off an entire pint in one sitting.

 There are just 3 key ingredients to make this ice cream, which you probably already have in your pantry!
 Here is what you’ll need to make this: